jgroeneveld/mentor/README.md

 - Use `spring-boot-devtools` to have things like accessing the h2 console at `:8080/h2-console`
 - Code is structured with ECB (Entity-Control-Boundary).
 - https://dius.github.io/java-faker/ is used to generate seed data.
 See `Seeding` for more.
+- For API Documentation API Rest Docs is used and the docs can be found under `target/generated-docs/` (after `mvn install`).

 ## Seeding